"I tried positive reinforcement, but it didn't work."

 "I tried positive reinforcement, but it didn't work"

 From time to time, I will come across someone who announces, in a dismissive tone, that they tried positive reinforcement, but that it didn't work.
 Positive reinforcement is a powerful tool for shaping behaviour, so when I hear this, I want to know more.
-Positive Reinforcement isn’t just chucking treats at your dog and its success can be influenced by a number of things.
-Below are just some of the reasons why positive reinforcement may not have worked in their particular situation:
+Positive Reinforcement isn’t just chucking treats at your dog and it’s success can be influenced by a number of things.
+Below are just some of the reasons why positive reinforcement by not have worked in their particular situation:

 Inconsistent use of the Marker: A Marker lets our dog know when they got something right and promises something good is on its way.
 The marker is always paired with a reinforcer (i.e. something the dog likes, such as food).
 If you use the marker but don’t always pair it with a reinforcer it will lose its effectiveness.